ssaltuwwa/sdp-assignments3/README.md

 ## 📌 Task Description
 According to the syllabus, Assignment #3 requires the implementation of the **Adapter Pattern**.
 The specific task:
-> Implement an Adapter for unit conversion (Metric ↔ Imperial) or data parser (XML ↔ JSON).
+> Implement an Adapter for unit conversion (Metric ↔ Imperial).
 > Submit code + UML + short report.
 > Demonstrate application of principles from *Clean Code*.
 > Defense during Week 4 practice class.